-In all these different scenarios, it’s important to determine who will be footing the bill—the distributor or the end user?
+In all these different scenarios, it’s important to determine who'll be footing the bill—the distributor or the end user?
 The differences in billing use-cases typically direct which model is best.

 2. In another scenario, the end user exists as a subscription on the seller’s account.
 The distributor is getting rolled-up information every month while the subscription activity is with the end user.
 Each line item, or each subscription, represents an end user organization.

 Granular billing information is required by many resellers.
-They need visibility at the single user level, but they are still under the umbrella of the manufacturer—the primary contact in the recurring billing platform.
+They need visibility at the single user level, but they're still under the umbrella of the manufacturer—the primary contact in the recurring billing platform.

 Essentially, the end user is billed on behalf of the manufacturer or supplier, but the distributor is given tangible insights through additional reporting and visibility to determine where sales are coming from.